 For consideration in designing a facility structure, dew point is a better measure of absolute moisture levels.
 Dew point has a relationship with relative humidity.
 A high relative humidity indicates that the dew point is closer to the current air temperature.
 Relative humidity of 100% indicates the dew point is equal to the current temperature and that the air is maximally saturated with water.
 For human comfort factors, the maximum relative humidity has been specified for a very narrow range of indoor temperatures.
 For the building design, dew point is a more important metric because the outdoor conditions can be over a very wide temperature range.
 The DESIGN PROFESSIONAL must be able to calculate the internal dew point for all building structure components to avoid condensation.
 Condensation occurs when the inside surface temperatures equal the dew point of the space.
 Using a properly calibrated instrument designed to measure relative humidity eliminates the complexity of calculating relative humidity by hand.
-It is important to collect a series of representative relative areas if necessary, depending upon size and various AQUATIC FACILITY.
+It is important to collect a series of representative relative humidity measurements inside the INDOOR AQUATIC FACILITY.
+The building should be divided into representative areas if necessary, depending upon size and various AQUATIC FEATURES.
 Measurements should be taken from each occupied area.
 Measurements should be taken at DECK level and recorded.
 Taking an arithmetic average of measurements will provide an estimation of the relative humidity in the INDOOR AQUATIC FACILITY.
 This might require consultation with DESIGN PROFESSIONALS.